Data processing agreement

 "Personal Data Breach" means a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored, or otherwise processed.

-"Processing" (and "Process", "Processed", "Processes") means any operation or set of operations performed on Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation, retrieval, use, disclosure, restriction, erasure, or destruction.
+"Processing" and related terms such as "Process", "Processed", and "Processes" mean any operation or set of operations performed on Personal Data, whether or not by automated means, including collection, recording, organization, structuring, storage, adaptation, retrieval, consultation, use, disclosure, alignment, restriction, erasure, or destruction.

 "Processor" means BabySea, as the entity that processes Personal Data on behalf of the Controller.